 What are UV rays and what do they do to our skin?

 UVA rays are present throughout the day and penetrate past the skin’s epidermis and into its dermis layer.
 These rays are what make our skin produce melanin (aka what makes us tan) but they also contribute to skin cancer and cause fine lines and wrinkles.
 This is because UVA rays damage collagen in the dermis layer, and collagen is what makes our skin plump and youthful.

-UVB rays, which are strongest between 10 AM and 4 PM in the U.S., only reach the epidermis.
-But they damage the surface of our skin, cause sunburn, and play a role in the development of skin cancer.
+UVB rays, which are strongest between 10 AM and 4 PM in the U.S., reach into our epidermis and they damage the surface of our skin, cause sunburn, and play a role in the development of skin cancer.

 Do I really need to worry about skin cancer?

 Skin cancer is one of the most common forms of cancer in the U.S. — in the last 30 years, more people have had skin cancer than all other cancers combined.
 According to the Skin Cancer Foundation, 90% of nonmelanoma skin cancers are a result of UV radiation from the sun.

 We get skin cancer when there’s uncontrolled growth of abnormal skin cells.
 This growth begins when UV radiation causes damage to the DNA within our skin cells.

 The most common types of skin cancer are basal cell carcinoma, squamous cell carcinoma, and melanoma.
 While all three are serious and need to be treated, melanoma can be the most deadly if it’s not caught early.

 … and that’s where sunscreen comes in!